How to Grow and Care for Epipremnum pinnatum 'Baltic Blue' Indoors

 Size

-Baltic Blue Pothos is a fast-growing plant which can grow to a height of 6 ft in about 3 years.
+Baltic Blue Pothos is one of the fast-growing plants and will grow to a height of 6 feet in about 3 years when given the right growing conditions.

 Toxicity